Polina Semenoff, Multi-Credentialed Dog Trainer and Behavior Consultant on Influential Women

 04What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in the dog training and behavior field is that it remains largely unregulated, with no formal licensing standards to consistently distinguish evidence-based professionals from those using outdated or non-scientific methods.
-This lack of regulation can create confusion for caregivers and may lead to ineffective or inappropriate approaches being applied to complex behavioral concerns.
+This lack of regulation can create confusion for caregivers and may lead to ineffective or inappropriate approaches being applied behavioral concerns.
 At the same time, this gap presents a significant opportunity for growth within the industry, as there is an increasing demand for compassionate, science-based practices grounded in learning theory and behavior science.
 Professionals who prioritize continuing education, ethical practice, and evidence-based methods are well positioned to elevate industry standards and improve outcomes for both dogs and their caregivers.

 05What values are most important to you in your work and personal life?